RenderKit/embree/README.md

       unsigned int  primID;
       unsigned int  geomID;

-      // the instance stack with instance IDs and transformation information struct RTCPointQueryInstanceStack* instStack;
+      // the context with transformation and instance ID stack struct RTCPointQueryContext* context;

       // scaling factor indicating whether the current instance transformation
       // is a similarity transformation.